About the course

 How to apply

-You are welcome to contact academics involved in their preferred area of research, although this is not a necessary prerequisite to the application process.
-If you are unsure of who to contact, please use the contact details provided on this page and your email will be forwarded onto the relevant academic.
+You are welcome to contact academics involved in your preferred area of research, although this is not a necessary prerequisite to the application process.
+If you are unsure whom to contact, please use the contact details provided on this page and your email will be forwarded onto the relevant academic.